 In September 2003, we initiated a Discount Waiver, Direct Stock Purchase and Dividend Reinvestment Plan (or the DRSPP) to provide existing stockholders and new investors with a convenient and economical way to purchase shares of our common stock.
 Under the DRSPP, existing stockholders may elect to automatically reinvest all or a portion of their cash dividends in additional shares of our common stock and existing stockholders and new investors may make optional cash purchases of shares of our common stock in amounts ranging from \$50 (or \$1,000 for new investors) to \$10,000 on a monthly basis and, with our prior approval, in excess of \$10,000.
 At our discretion, we may issue shares of our common stock under the DRSPP at discounts of up to 5% from the prevailing market price at the time of purchase.
 Computershare Shareowner Services LLC is the administrator of the DRSPP (or the Plan Agent).
-Stockholders who own common stock that is registered in their own name and who want to participate in the DRSPP must either request such nominee holder to participate on their behalf or request that such nominee holder re-register our common stock in the stockholder's name and deliver a completed enrollment form to the Plan Agent.
-During the years ended 2023 and 2022, we issued 6,666 and 80,027 shares of common stock through the DRSPP generating net proceeds of approximately \$74,000 and \$1.2 million, respectively.
+Stockholders who own common stock that is registered in their own name and who want to participate in the DRSPP must deliver a completed enrollment form to the Plan Agent.
+Stockholders who own common stock that is registered in a name other than their own (e.g., broker, bank or other nominee) and who want to participate in the DRSPP must either request such nominee holder to participate on their behalf or request that such nominee holder reregister our common stock in the stockholder's name and deliver a completed enrollment form to the Plan Agent.
+During the year ended 2024, the Company did not issue any shares pursuant to its DRSPP.
+During the year ended 2023, we issued 6,666 shares of common stock through the DRSPP generating net proceeds of approximately \$74,000.

 Item 6.
-[Reserved]
+Reserved